Pranavchiku/fortran-shared-stdlib/README.md

 ## How to use

-We assume you have `gfortran` and `clang` implemented on your system.
+We assume you have `gfortran` installed on your system.

 Update `main.f90` according to your needs.
 Then, run the following commands: